 To remove FRP lock using ADB, you first need to install and set up ADB and then remove them using the command.
 The steps for the same are enlisted below.

-Step 1.
-First of all, download the ADB installed setup file and then extract the files from the toolkit on your system in a folder.
+- Step 1.
+Firstly, download the ADB installed setup file and then extract the files from the toolkit on your system in a folder.